This is the top of this pageSite menu here

 • Facility information

-No. 24 Search for the “phantom pear” in Inagi City, Tokyo!
+No. 24 Find “phantom pears” in Inagi City, Tokyo!

-The other day, I was interviewed by Tama TV for the production of a program on the theme of Inagi's pear.
-This time, Inagi was featured as part of the program "TDN Presents," which is broadcast on cable TV stations nationwide that are affiliated with Tokyo Digital Network (TDN).
+The other day, I was interviewed by Tama TV for the production of a program themed around Inagi pears.
+This time, Inagi was featured as part of the program ``TDN Presents,'' which is aired on cable TV stations nationwide that are members of the Tokyo Digital Network (TDN).

-The subtitle of the program is just like the title, and it was a perfect opportunity to introduce Inagi.
-From October 20th (Sunday) to November 2nd (Saturday), 2013, it is scheduled to be broadcast to 9 stations and 1 million households, mainly in Hokkaido, Tohoku and Kanto.
+The subtitle of the program is exactly as the title suggests, and it was a perfect opportunity to introduce Inagi.
+It is scheduled to be broadcast on 9 stations to 1 million households, mainly in Hokkaido, Tohoku, and Kanto, from Sunday, October 20, 2013 to Saturday, November 2, 2013.

-It has already accumulated 130 years of history since full-scale commercial cultivation was established in the middle of the Meiji period.
+It has already accumulated a history of 130 years since full-scale commercial cultivation took hold in the mid-Meiji period.

-The annual production of pears exceeds 1,000 tons, and there are 20 cultivars. ``Chojuro'' and ``Nijisseiki'', which used to be the mainstream, have decreased, and now 4 varieties of ``Inagi, Niitaka, Hosui, and Kosui'' account for 90% of the total.
+Annual production of pears exceeds 1,000 tons, and there are 20 cultivated varieties.
+The once-mainstream varieties ``Chojuro'' and ``Nijisseiki'' have declined, and now 4 varieties: ``Inagi, Niitaka, Hosui, and Kosui'' account for 90% of the total.

-By the way, the city's official image character, "Nashinosuke Inagi," was created by Mr. Kunio Okawara against the background of this history and the citizens' passion for pears.
+By the way, the city's official image character ``Nashinosuke Inagi'' was created by Kunio Okawara based on this history and the citizens' passion for pears.

-The "Yuru-chara Grand Prix" is being held again this year, and you can vote until November 8, 2013 (Friday).
-We ask for your daily support and votes so that we can win higher prizes.
+The "Yuru Chara Grand Prix" is being held again this year, and entries are still being accepted from last year, and you can vote until Friday, November 8, 2013.
+We ask for your daily support and voting so that we can achieve higher rankings.

 Phone: 042-378-2111 Fax: 042-377-4781